Michal-Kolomanski/IoT-system-controlling-lighting-in-the-building/README.md

 A series of tests confirmed the correct operation of the algorithm.
 Moreover, it turned out that the algorithm works with high accuracy.

+# Requirements
+- Waveshare TSL2581FN,
+- ESP8266,
+- Raspberry Pi (but server can also runs on your computer if it does not bother you),
+- Mi LED smart bulb,
+- MongoDB.